dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 [Commit](https://github.com/lacunahag/call_routing_project/commit/4605171ef87696d555b880f41f9101b5041bc54c)

-This allows me to generate a mapper at the root and use that to match a specific spot in a list.
-This was **by far** one of the best optimizations that I made and reduced my memory usage from around 3 GB to 1.5 GB.
+This allows me to generate a mapper at the root and pass it down.
+I can then use it to get the index of where a Trie *should* be.
+This was **by far** one of the best optimizations that I made and reduced my memory usage from around **3 GB to 1.5 GB**.

 # Conclusion

-Optimizing your code for memory usage might not be one of the first things you do.
-Once you're operation at scale, however, it becomes just as important as speed.
+Optimizing your code for memory usage might not be one of the first things you might think to do.
+Once you're operating at scale, however, it becomes just as important as speed.